Suzette Quintanilla: 1989-1995: Band crew chief, Q-Productions and Selena's death

-Suzette became the group's crew chief and began to play a pivotal role in shaping the band's style and refining their visual presentation.
-Suzette emphasized that Selena y Los Dinos did not adhere to conventional Tejano music formulas; instead, their sound emerged organically from their lived musical experiences.
-As a female-fronted ensemble—an anomaly within the genre—they deliberately chose not to emulate prevailing norms.
-Their guiding philosophy was to focus on cultivating their own artistic identity rather than imitating others, noting that if audiences enjoy what they are doing, "that's all you got to worry about."
-After Ven Conmigo (1990) became the first Tejano album by a woman to sell 50,000 units, Entre a Mi Mundo (1992) marked the group's breakthrough, and Amor Prohibido (1994) became the best-selling Tejano album of all-time, EMI Latin believed Selena was ready to crossover.
+Suzette became the group's crew chief, and began to shape the band's style and refine their visual presentation.
+She said that Selena y Los Dinos did not adhere to conventional Tejano music formulas; their sound emerged organically from their lived experiences.
+As a female-fronted group (unusual in the genre), they chose not to emulate prevailing norms.
+They wanted to cultivate their own artistic identity rather than imitating others; if audiences enjoy what they are doing, "that's all you got to worry about."
+After Ven Conmigo (1990) became the first Tejano album by a woman to sell 50,000 copies, Entre a Mi Mundo (1992) was the group's breakthrough; Amor Prohibido (1994) was the best-selling Tejano album of all time, and EMI Latin believed that Selena was ready to cross over.
 She signed with SBK Records to begin work on an English-language pop album, while Suzette and the band stepped back as pop producers took over.
-Suzette expressed uncertainty about her ability to drum in a pop music context.
-In January 1995, determined to improve her drumming skills, she hired a professional drummer to accelerate her learning curve, particularly in refining her technique and transition from playing with her forearm to proper wrist use.
-She also wanted to understand how to read music, despite not needing that skill in performance; her dedication reflected a growing embrace of her identity as a drummer.
-While Selena expressed reservations on the crossover album because her family would not be there performing with her, Suzette reassured her that, although they wouldn't all be onstage with her during her English-language tour, they would still be supporting her on the side.
-Suzette recalled how the family's role was evolving as Selena began her transition into the English-language pop market.
-Due to Abraham's fear of flying, Suzette was set to take over as Selena's manager.
+Suzette was uncertain about her ability to drum in a pop-music context.
+In January 1995, determined to improve her drumming skills, she hired a professional drummer to facilitate a transition from playing with her forearm to proper wrist use.
+She also wanted to learn to read music.
+Selena expressed reservations about the crossover album because her family would not be performing with her, but Suzette reassured her that they would be supporting her on the side.
+Suzette recalled that the family's role evolved as Selena began her transition into the English-language pop market; due to Abraham's fear of flying, Suzette was set to take over as Selena's manager.